uutils/coreutils/src/uu/rm/BENCHMARKING.md

 ## Flamegraphs

-### Samply
+### samply

-Samply is one option for simply creating flamegraphs.
+[samply](https://github.com/mstange/samply) is one option for simply creating flamegraphs.
 It isues the Firefox profiler as a UI.

 To install:
 ```bash